List of New Zealand Twenty20 International cricket records: Fewest runs conceded in an innings

 The lowest score conceded by New Zealand for a full inning is 70 when they dismissed Bangladesh during the 2016 ICC World Twenty20 at Eden Gardens, Kolkata, India.

 Most runs aggregate in a match

-The highest match aggregate scored in T20Is came in the match between India and West Indies in the first T20I of the August 2016 series at Central Broward Regional Park, Lauderhill when India scored 244/4 in response to West Indies score of 245/6 to loose the match by 1 run.
-The fifth match of the 2017-18 Trans-Tasman Tri-Series against Australia saw ä total of 488 runs being scored, the most involving New Zealand.
+The highest match aggregate scored in T20Is came in the match between India and West Indies in the first T20I of the August 2016 series at Central Broward Regional Park, Lauderhill when India scored 244/4 in response to West Indies score of 245/6 to lose the match by 1 run.
+The fifth match of the 2017-18 Trans-Tasman Tri-Series against Australia saw a total of 488 runs being scored, the most involving New Zealand.

 Fewest runs aggregate in a match

 The lowest match aggregate in T20Is is 57 when Turkey were dismissed for 28 by Luxembourg in the second T20I of the 2019 Continental Cup in Romania in August 2019.
 The lowest match aggregate in T20I history for New Zealand is 120 scored during the 2010 ICC World Twenty20 against Zimbabwe at Providence Stadium, Providence, Guyana.